ecohealthalliance/repel-infrastructure/README.md

 1. Use script push_db_local_to_aws_and_dev_outside.sh to push your local database to the staging server and to the staging S3 bucket.
 1. Update staging branch with changes in your development branch:
-   1. Commit all changes to your-dev-branch-name
+   1. Commit all changes to your dev branch
    1. Change to staging branch: `git checkout staging`
    1. Merge your dev branch into staging branch: `git merge your-dev-branch-name`
    1. Commit changes to staging branch: `git commit -a -m 'updated with changes from your-dev-branch-name'`
-   1. Push staging update to remote: `git push origin` A GitHub Action will then automatically deploy the updated staging branch to the staging server.
+   1. Push staging update to remote: `git push origin`

+A GitHub Action will then automatically deploy the updated staging branch to the staging server.

 ## Deployment - Production Server